JakeSaintG/pokemon_teambuilder/README.md

 - Meowth has an Alolan form and a Galarian form.
 These forms affect stats and type.

 Enter "Mew" as a Pokemon
-- Mew's stats are 100 across the board.
+- Mew's base-stats are 100 across the board.
 Mew is a great demonstration for stat changes based on a selected Pokemon Nature.

 #### Special Thanks
 - The PokeAPI!
 This project would not be possible without their incredible public API -- https://pokeapi.co/
 - Code Louisville
-- Advice/QA: Michael Wrock, Izzak Prats, Ashley Needy, Jacob Kastensidt, Bradley Cypert, and Drew Walker.
+- Advice/QA: Michael Wrock, Izzak Prats, Ashley Needy, Jacob Kastensmidt, Bradley Cypert, and Drew Walker.

 ### Side notes
 - Pokemon is a trademark of Nintendo, Game Freak, and Creatures Inc.